NinoNutsa/ada-project-datacuisiniers/index.md

 -----------------------

-## What metrics whould we define ?
+## What metrics should we define ?

-When considering the success of an actor, it is clear that

 ### Revenue score
 When considering the success of an actor, it is clear that revenues matters.
 A high salary earned from participating in a movie is not just a financial achievement, it serves as a validation of an actor's performance.
 It is a proof of the industry's recognition, affirming the quality of their work and its appreciation for it.